humanmade/shield-custom-aws-config-rule/README.md

 This module creates a custom AWS config rule which ensures eligible Shield Protection resources will always have the Automatic application layer DDoS mitigation enabled.

-**Note** This repository is not going to be maintained!
+**Note** This repository is **NOT MAINTAINED**!
 It's purpose is to share the remediation technique used due to a [bug](https://github.com/hashicorp/terraform-provider-aws/issues/22869) in terraform-provider-aws

 ### How it works